False Positives Raised by Quantum Readout Error Mitigation: Methods

-The electronic Hamiltonian under Born-Oppenheimer approximation has a general form of Equation \ref{eq-ham} and should be transformed into a linear combination of product of Pauli operators as given in Equation \ref{eq-ham-qubit}.
+where ${a^{\dagger}_{i}}$ and $a_{j}$ are Fermion creation and annihilation operators, and ${h_{pq}}$ and ${h^{pq}_{rs}}$ in Equation~\ref{eq-ham} refer to one- and two-body integral coefficients.
+For circuit evolution and measurement, this should be transformed into a linear combination of product of Pauli operators as given below,

+where $P_i$ are tensor products of Pauli operators ($\sigma_x, \sigma_y, \sigma_z, I$).
 In the VQE algorithm, the wavefunction is mapping to a parametric quantum circuit, where the ground-state wavefunction and energy satisfy the eigenvalue problem

 In the above framework, the key ingredient is the parametric unitary operator to prepare the wave function ansatz

 where the reference wave function $|\Psi_{0}\rangle$ is usually chosen to be the Hartree-Fock state $|\Psi_{HF}\rangle$.
 The parametric wave function is then optimized according to Rayleigh-Ritz variational principle